<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Learn about the metrics that contribute to your company's online reputation performance and use these strategies to manage or repair how you score.

-Before we get into the blog, let’s kick things off with an exercise.
-Open up Google and do a search for your business.
-Ideally, you’ll see a GMB panel that features your company’s name, contact information, website, and reviews.
+Let’s kick things off with an exercise.
+Open up Google and perform a search for your business.
+Ideally, you’ll see a Google Business Profile panel that features your company’s name, contact information, website, and reviews.

 GMB panel example (1)